 We caught a tram to Dongguk and went for a long walk uphill to Seoul Tower, where a large crowd had gathered.
 It was the 50 year anniversary of the cease fire with North Korea, so fireworks began to appear over the skyscrapers downtown.

+Another morning in Seoul.
 Got onto a bus driving north along roads lined with barb wire.
-A guard in camo uniform with a rifle on his back had a look at our passports and then we entered the DMZ of the 38th parallel, the infamous area separating North from South Korea.
+A guard in camo uniform with a rifle on his back had a look at our passports before we entered the DMZ of the 38th parallel, the infamous area separating North from South Korea.

 Created in 1953, the DMZ is the world’s most heavily fortified border with a 155 mile long military demarcation line.
 Seven million Korean families are still separated by the DMZ, a sad story.